foobacca/reduce-django-page-size/presentation-notes.md

 - resize images and remove metadata
 - and more

+Mention SPDY?
+Less TCP connections

 ## Caching

-The best way to get quicker is to not do anything, so Allow your clients to cache etag - allow client to ask "Has this changed?"
+The best way to get quicker is to not do anything, so Allow your clients to cache etag - allow client to ask "Has this changed?" use jquery from CDN, so it might already be in their cache, and will load quicker

 ## HTML minification